The Murchison falls national park

 Tourism activities when visiting the park

 There are several activities in the park.
 These include game drives, boat cruises on the river Nile, nature walks and bird watching.
-Chimpanzee tracking is in Budongo. while cultural performances can be organised at the nearby Mubaku village.
+Chimpanzee tracking is in Budongo. while cultural performances can be organised from the nearby Mubaku village.

 Lodges in Murchison falls national park